aeon0/botty/README.md

 potion3 | Hotkey to take poition in slot 3
 potion4 | Hotkey to take poition in slot 4
-cta_available | 0: no cta available, 1: cta is available and should be used during prebuff weapon_switch | Hotkey for "weapon switch" (only needed if cta_available=1) battle_order | Hotkey for battle order from cta (only needed if cta_available=1) battle_command | Hotkey for battle command from cta (only needed if cta_available=1)
+cta_available | 0: no cta available, 1: cta is available and should be used during prebuff es_available | 0: no energy shield is used on sorc, 1: sorc uses energy shield (must provide correct hotkey in [sorceress]!) weapon_switch | Hotkey for "weapon switch" (only needed if cta_available=1) battle_order | Hotkey for battle order from cta (only needed if cta_available=1) battle_command | Hotkey for battle command from cta (only needed if cta_available=1)